 A ‘Stronger’ Temporo-Parietal Junction

-Another area of the brain that increases in grey matter due to meditation is the temporo-parietal junction, which is responsible for perspective taking, empathy and compassion.
+Another area of the brain that increases in grey matter due to meditation is the temporo-parietal junction, which is responsible for perspective-taking, empathy, and compassion.
 That’s why you hear meditators (including myself) claim these benefits of feeling more empathy and compassion, feeling more connected and being able to understand other people’s perspectives much better.
 It’s not because of some magical woo-woo stuff, it’s simply because the area in the brain responsible for these benefits has strengthened and improved due to meditation.

 A ‘Calmer’ Amygdala

 Furthermore, meditation is shown to be correlated with a decrease in grey matter in the amygdala (the fight or flight response).
 It has been proven that there is a correlation between the amount of grey matter in the amygdala and the amount of stress people experience.
-So, the less grey matter in the amygdala, the less stress people have.
+So, the less grey matter in the amygdala, the less stress people experience.
 The more grey matter, the more stress experienced.
 That’s why many people report feeling less stress and anxiety after meditating for a consistent period of time.

 How To Start Meditating For Beginners (In 1 or 7 Steps)